ScottMGustafson/chord_finder/README.md

 # Chord Finder

-generate all possible chords from specified scale.
+Generate all possible chords from specified scale.

 Possible chord definitions and scale definitions are specified in `chord_config.yml`